ossf/package-analysis/docs/case_studies.md

 Similar to discordcmd above, this NPM package attempts to steal a Windows user's Discord account token and was discovered by identifying calls to the Discord API.
 This package:

-searches through local browser databases for a token;
+- searches through local browser databases for a token;
-queries the Discord server to discover details about the token;and exfiltrates these details to a Discord server controlled by the attacker.
+- queries the Discord server to discover details about the token;
+- and exfiltrates these - details to a Discord server controlled by the attacker.

 ## Remote Shell